YarinOz/CPU-Arch-Lab/FinalProject/README.md

 5. add FPGA IO conective layer
 5. add GPIO and basic timer

+- IO CONTROLLER
+- make sure sizing in IO controller for OUTPUT is ok
+- add support for keys and find what is their purpose

 ## notes to keep:
 1. in order to init the memory manually use tb_CPU.